yihui/yihui.org/content/cn-sing.md

 1. Drowning
 1. Don't cry
 1. Don't cry for me Argentina
+1. Everything I do I do it for you
 1. Everything will flow
 1. Falling into you
 1. Heal the world